 The Company classifies certain expenses as restructuring charges that result from programs that have significantly changed either the scope of the business undertaken by management or the manner in which that business is conducted.
-These charges include employee severance and related expenses for workforce reductions, impairments of long-lived assets that will no longer be used in operations (including right-of-use assets, other facility-related property and equipment and internal-use software) and termination fees for any contracts cancelled as part of these programs.
+These charges include employee severance and related expenses for workforce reductions, impairments of long-lived assets that will no longer be used in operations (including acquired intangible assets, operating lease right-of-use assets, other facility-related property and equipment and internal-use software) and termination fees for any contracts cancelled as part of these programs.